 Moorestown Friends School is committed to fostering an environment that is both diverse and inclusive.
-34% of the student body are students of color.
+Different perspectives and diverse opinions are welcome, which enriches our students’ interpersonal relationships and also filters into their critical thinking practices—strengthening their capacities to weigh complex and contradictory information and construct nuanced arguments.
+51% of the student body are students of color.
 A wide variety of religious faiths are represented as well.
 In keeping with the Quaker philosophy of honoring each individual, students representing different ethnic, cultural, religious and socioeconomic backgrounds are challenged daily to respect and learn from one another.
-The Camden Scholars Program has a 40-year tradition of helping to foster a diverse student body at MFS.
-For more information, visit Diversity and Community.
+For more information, visit Diversity and Inclusion.

 Varsity and Junior Varsity sports include: baseball, basketball, cross country, field hockey, fencing, golf, lacrosse, soccer, tennis and swimming.
 Middle School sports offered are baseball, basketball, field hockey, lacrosse, soccer and tennis.
 At the high school level, the school competes in the Friends Schools League and is eligible to compete in state playoff competition as a member of the NJSIAA.
 For more information, visit Athletics.